ifraixedes/hugo-resources/content/social-sharing.md

 * media: The absolute URL to the image to pin.
 * url (optional): The absolute URL to reference the image to pin.
 Default is `page URL` value.
 * large (optional): Use a large button.
-Default is `fase`.
+Default is `false`.
-* description (optional): The desciption for the image to pin.
+* description (optional): The description for the image to pin.
 Default to string composed by `page title - site title` if they aren't equal otherwise `page title`.
 * color (optional): The color of the button that Pinterest has available.
 Default to `red`.

 {{<highlight go>}}